 How to Write Compound Sentences

-Compound sentences are two simple sentences, or independent clauses, joined together to make a longer sentence.
-If you find your writing is...
+Compound sentences are two simple sentences, or independent clauses, that are joined together to make a longer sentence.
+If your writing is...